tearitco/SRW-Engine-MV-Public/docs/manual.md

 * assignSlot slot actor\_id

 	Assign an actor to a slot for the next deployment.
 	Indirect id assignment is possible by providing the actor\_id in the form of \<game_variable\>.
-If provided in this format the assigned actor will be the number stored in the provided
+If provided in this format the assigned actor will be the number stored in the provided variable.

 	Example:

 	◆Control Variables：#0065 testVariableActorId = 1<br>